Home > VR Headsets

 In late 2021, HP released a version 2 of the HP Reverb G2, which includes the following improvements over version 1:

+So when buying a G2 just be aware that there are two versions and there's no reason not to get the most recent version 2 model.
 All things considered the G2 is a beast, and cannot be ignored when on the hunt for the best PC VR headset.
 Especially if you love flight or racing sims.
-The unbeatable image quality and clarity is a huge plus that for many will outweigh the negatives, but if you absolutely want optimal tracking under all situations for fast-paced games then consider the Index or Quest 2 instead (the latter of which isn't far behind the G2 in terms of resolution and image sharpness).
-Let's move onto the third and final of the top 3 best VR headsets for gaming on the market today.
+The unbeatable image quality and clarity is a huge plus that for many will outweigh the negatives, but if you absolutely want optimal tracking under all situations for fast-paced games then consider the Index or Quest 3 instead (Quest 3 is about on par with the G2 in terms of resolution and image sharpness).

 PROS